-- 6 trained teachers, - o one combining the role of Head of School, Educational Leader and teacher in the classroom - o one combining the role of Nominated supervisor and teacher in the classroom - 9 Childcare trained educators - ✤ 4 administrative staff composed of the Administrative Officer, Finance Officer and Enrolment /Marketing Officer.
+- 6 trained teachers. - o one combining the Head of School and Educational Leader - one combining the role of Nominated supervisor and classroom teacher - o four teaching in the pre-school classrooms - 10 Childcare trained educators - 4 administrative staff composed of the Head of School, Administrative Officer, Finance Officer and Enrolment /Marketing Officer.